-Poetry Form - The Haibun.
+Poetry Form - The Haibun

 Robert D. Wilson, editor of the e-magazine Simply Haiku, includes these features for a haibun: